 Step 3: Invest – Once you’ve successfully spent less than you’ve earned, you now have money put aside and can start to grow your net worth by investing it in places that will allow it to grow and produce dividends.

-You can read on our post-Best Strategy of Investing here. or can also take a look on so many robo advisor investment apps that certainly will help you such as Wealthsimple, M1 Finance and Wahed Invest (Get $10 bonus by using my referral code: abdabd55)
+You can read on our post – Best Strategy of Investing or can also take a look at so many Robo advisor investment apps that certainly will help you such as Wealthsimple, M1 Finance, and Wahed Invest (Get $10 bonus by using my referral code: abdabd55)

 As most people struggle the most with Step 2, we’ve assembled a list of 9 money-saving apps that can help you find success.

 All of these apps will help you track how much money is coming in and how where it’s going out.
-This is our list for the 9 Money-Saving Apps You Need To Have.
+This is our list.

 This is the modern-day equivalent of collecting your spare change in a jar but they take it one step further by investing your money instead of letting it just sit in a jar on the counter.